 How Much Rent Can You Afford?

 Before you get your heart set on an apartment, you’ll need to figure out how much rent you can afford.
 The best way to determine what you can afford for rent is with the 30% rule, an informal real estate rent calculation that property managers and landlords use to determine whether renters can afford the monthly rent.
 This general rule of thumb suggests that you shouldn’t spend more than 30% of your income on rent.
 In other words, your monthly income needs to be at least 3 times your monthly rent.
+For assistance figuring out your budget and finding listings that you're more likely to qualify for, try our Rent Calculator.

 Now that you’ve determined what you can afford, here’s a breakdown of what you’ll need to provide as part of your rental application.